recepasan/Squid-Multiple-Ports/README.md

 #  Squid Multiple Ports Install

-Auto install Squid proxy and 30K Port on
+Auto install Squid proxy and 30K Port on.
-It is installed as HTTP.
+<p>It is installed as HTTP.

 Debian 8
 Debian 9